Zilliqa/staking-contract/tests/README.md

 ### Test private keys

-Since we will use isolated server to run our tests, and some of the tests need a large number of zils to complete, so we

-won't let you to generate private keys yourselves, instead, we will prepare two private keys for you and send you privately.
+We are using an isolated server to run our tests, some of the tests require a large amount of ZILs to be executed.
+Instead of letting you generate your own private keys, we have prepared two private keys for you and will send them privately to you.

-Let's name them as `pri1` and `pri2` in the following context.
+Let's name these two private keys as `pri1` and `pri2` in the following context.

-### Setup zli
+### Setup zli command tool

 #### 1. Init wallet configuration with specific private key

-Please run following command to init your configuration for using zli:
+Run the following command to init your wallet with the provided private key:

 ```shell script
 zli wallet from -p `pri1`
 ```

-A file names `.zilliqa` will be generated after running this.
-You can checkout this either by using `cat ~/.zilliqa` or

-`zli wallet echo`, you will see something like the following:
+A `.zilliqa` file containing the wallet configuration will be generated under your `USERS` directory after running this.
+You can checkout this either by using `cat ~/.zilliqa` or `zli wallet echo`, you will see something like the following:

 ```json
 {"api":"https://dev-api.zilliqa.com/","chain_id":333,"default_account":{"private_key":"e53d1c3edaffc7a7bab5418eb836cf75819a82872b4a1a0f1c7fcf5c3e020ccc","public_key":"036695e20c8339bd3aab70aead5fc0e35ade557b4d00f0552c62afa220ad0ee149","address":"ad7d96b8b4d7a13b96b0dd1081832606090c096d","bech_32_address":"zil1447edw9567snh94sm5ggrqexqcyscztddt2t94"},"accounts":[{"private_key":"e53d1c3edaffc7a7bab5418eb836cf75819a82872b4a1a0f1c7fcf5c3e020ccc","public_key":"036695e20c8339bd3aab70aead5fc0e35ade557b4d00f0552c62afa220ad0ee149","address":"ad7d96b8b4d7a13b96b0dd1081832606090c096d","bech_32_address":"zil1447edw9567snh94sm5ggrqexqcyscztddt2t94"}]}